AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 In plain English, all we're doing is setting an element's height using padding alone.
 Step three just expresses the aspect ratio's height as a percentage of the width.
 Since the child element stretches to fill `100%` of its containing block's width, this will be the same as defining the element's own height as a percentage of *its own width*.
 This is precisely the definition of aspect ratio!

-### Question: What's the Difference Between a Containing Block and a Parent?
+### What's the Difference Between a Containing Block and a Parent?

 Above, you may have noticed that I used the term *containing block* instead of *parent*.
 Most tutorials will use the term parent, but this is slightly inaccurate in the context of percentage padding.